-The human gut contains a vast variety of different bacteria.
-Most of the microflora is beneficial or even vital for the health of the intestine, as they compose the majority of the body’s immune system.
+The human gut contains a wide variety of different bacteria.
+Most of the useful intestinal microflora are beneficial or even vital for the health of the intestine, as they compose the majority of the body’s immune system.
 The microflora protects the organ from threatening (fully pathogenic) and conditionally pathogenic microbes.

-The standard two methods that cope with dysbacteriosis both repopulate the intestine with the required microbes by either consuming edible agents that contain the bacteria or by creating suitable conditions within the gut to cultivate the microorganisms.
+We know two standard methods that cope with dysbacteriosis.
+Both repopulate the intestine with the required microbes by consuming edible agents that contain the bacteria.
+Alternatively, they create suitable conditions within the gut to cultivate the microorganisms.

 Find relief and restore balance with osteopathy at Parkland Natural Health.
 Initial osteopathic treatment with Gilly Arbuckle aims to reduce tension and restrictions, regain balance, and reduce pain or stiffness symptoms.
 The appointment includes a consultation and lasts forty minutes.